home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 Some actions may respond with data that can be used in automation.
 This data is called _action response data_.
 Action response data is typically used for data that is dynamic or large and which may not be suited for use in entity state.
-Examples of service response data are upcoming calendar events for the next week or detailed driving directions.
+Examples of action response data are upcoming calendar events for the next week or detailed driving directions.

 Templates can also be used for handling response data.
 The action can specify a `response_variable`.
 This is the [variable](/docs/scripts/#variables)